-Filming in Riga - the largest city in the Baltic states
+Filming and location scouting in Riga the largest city in the Baltic states

 Riga, the capital of Latvia and the largest city in the Baltic states, has enough to keep you busy for days.
 The city was founded in 1201, and now its historical center is a UNESCO World Heritage Site.